Arya-Vasu/History-of-HTTP-Assignment/README.md

 Content negotiation, including language, encoding, or type, has been introduced, and allows a client and a server to agree on the most adequate content to exchange.
 Thanks to the Host header, the ability to host different domains at the same IP address now allows server colocation.

+## More than 15 years of extensions

+Thanks to its extensibility – creating new headers or methods is easy – and even if the HTTP/1.1 protocol was refined over two revisions, RFC 2616 published in June 1999 and the series of RFC 7230-RFC 7235 published in June 2014 in prevision of the release of HTTP/2, this protocol has been extremely stable over more than 15 years.

+### Using HTTP for secure transmissions

+The largest change that happened to HTTP was done as early as end of 1994.
+Instead of sending HTTP over a basic TCP/IP stack, Netscape Communications created an additional encrypted transmission layer on top of it: SSL.
+SSL 1.0 was never released outside the company, but SSL 2.0 and its successor SSL 3.0 allowed for the creation of e-commerce Web sites by encrypting and guaranteeing the authenticity of the messages exchanged between the server and client.
+SSL was put on the standards track and eventually became TLS, with versions 1.0, 1.1, 1.2, and 1.3 appearing successfully to close vulnerabilities.

+During the same time, the need for an encrypted transport layer raised: the Web left the relative trustiness of a mostly academic network, to a jungle where advertisers, random individuals or criminals compete to get as much private information about people, try to impersonate them or even to replace data transmitted by altered ones.
+As the applications built over HTTP became more and more powerful, having access to more and more private information like address books, e-mail, or the geographic position of the user, the need to have TLS became ubiquitous even outside the e-commerce use case.

+### Using HTTP for complex applications

+The original vision of Tim Berners-Lee for the Web wasn't a read-only medium.
+He envisioned a Web where people can add and move documents remotely, a kind of distributed file system.
+Around 1996, HTTP has been extended to allow authoring, and a standard called WebDAV was created.
+It has been further extended for specific applications like CardDAV to handle address book entries and CalDAV to deal with calendars.
+But all these *DAV extensions had a flaw: they had to be implemented by the servers to be used, which was quite complex.
+Their use on Web realms stayed confidential.

+In 2000, a new pattern for using HTTP was designed: representational state transfer (or REST).
+The actions induced by the API were no more conveyed by new HTTP methods, but only by accessing specific URIs with basic HTTP/1.1 methods.
+This allowed any Web application to provide an API to allow retrieval and modification of its data without having to update the browsers or the servers: all what is needed was embedded in the files served by the Web sites through standard HTTP/1.1.
+The drawback of the REST model resides in the fact that each website defines its own non-standard RESTful API and has total control on it; unlike the *DAV extensions where clients and servers are interoperable.
+RESTful APIs became very common in the 2010s.

+Since 2005, the set of APIs available to Web pages greatly increased and several of these APIs created extensions, mostly new specific HTTP headers, to the HTTP protocol for specific purposes:

+Server-sent events, where the server can push occasional messages to the browser.
+WebSocket, a new protocol that can be set up by upgrading an existing HTTP connection.

+### Relaxing the security-model of the Web

+HTTP is independent of the security model of the Web, the same-origin policy.
+In fact, the current Web security model has been developed after the creation of HTTP!
+Over the years, it has proved useful to be able to be more lenient, by allowing under certain constraints to lift some of the restriction of this policy.
+How much and when such restrictions are lifted is transmitted by the server to the client using a new bunch of HTTP headers.
+These are defined in specifications like Cross-Origin Resource Sharing (CORS) or the Content Security Policy (CSP).

+In addition to these large extensions, numerous other headers have been added, sometimes experimentally only.
+Notable headers are Do Not Track (DNT) header to control privacy, X-Frame-Options, or Upgrade-Insecure-Requests but many more exist.

 ## HTTP/2 – A protocol for greater performance

 Over the years, Web pages have become much more complex, even becoming applications in their own right.
 The amount of visual media displayed, the volume and size of scripts adding interactivity, has also increased: much more data is transmitted over significantly more HTTP requests.
 HTTP/1.1 connections need requests sent in the correct order.
 Theoretically, several parallel connections could be used (typically between 5 and 8), bringing considerable overhead and complexity.
 For example, HTTP pipelining has emerged as a resource burden in Web development.